Ginger Herbal Tea: 7 Benefits + Anti-Nausea Recipe

 Ginger is generally well tolerated, but some situations call for caution:

-• Pregnancy: limit to 1 g/day of fresh ginger (around 1 cup).
-The EMA recognises its use for morning sickness, but recommends consulting a midwife or doctor for higher doses or prolonged use.
+• Pregnancy: as a precaution, limit yourself to 1 g/day of fresh ginger (around 1 cup) and always ask your midwife or doctor for advice before any regular consumption, especially at higher doses or over a prolonged period.

 • Anticoagulant therapy: ginger may potentiate the effects of vitamin K antagonists and aspirin.
 Let your doctor know about your intake.